-CITATION Narrative Text.
-Citation

-NEW New text, policy or action.

-CITATION Policy Element Abbreviation-Section Number, Policy Number: Policy Name

-CITATION Action Abbreviations-Section Number, Action Letter: Action Name

-Completed Action Text (at end of action and before citation): Completed-See Implementation Table
+- CITATION Narrative Text.
+Citation - NEW New text, policy or action. - CITATION Policy Element Abbreviation-Section Number, Policy Number: Policy Name - CITATION Action Abbreviations-Section Number, Action Letter: Action Name - Completed Action Text (at end of action and before citation): Completed-See Implementation Table

-Lower Anacostia Waterfront and Near Southwest
+Commented: A detailed map at the beginning that distinguishes the various planning areas that will be discussed later (e.g., Southwest, Buzzard Point, Poplar Point, Navy Yard/Capitol Riverfront...) would greatly help.
+The general overview, it should be noted, does not apply across all of these areas.
+Without reference to the subareas early on, later discussions are often particularly difficult to follow.

-- 1900 Overview 1900 - The Lower Anacostia Waterfront/Near Southwest Planning Area encompasses 3.0 square miles of land located along both sides of the Anacostia River in the southwest and southeast quadrants of the District of Columbia.
-The boundaries include the I-395 frontier for the 21st century.
-Much of its shoreline on the cusp of has been experiencing a transformation set in motion by the 2003 Anacostia Waterfront Framework Plan, which set a visionary and ambitious plan for the revitalization of the waterfront into a world class destination.
-The former being transformed from a landscape of industrial, transportation, and government uses continues to transform into one of new mixed-use neighborhoods, workplaces, civic spaces, parks, and restored natural areas.
+industrial, transportation, and government uses continues to transform into one of new mixed-use neighborhoods, workplaces, civic spaces, parks, and restored natural areas.
 Established waterfront neighborhoods stand to benefit greatly.
 This transformation is delivering improved access to the shoreline, new recreational amenities, new housing and transportation choices, and a cleaner natural environment, along with new opportunities to enhance the resilience of the Anacostia waterfront.
-1900.2 - NEW
+1900.2